andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

     -w $bids_root_dir/derivatives/mriqc/sub-${subj}
   fi

-To ensure that the information was added and saved to the json file, you can type the following onto the command line:
+To ensure that the information was added and saved to the mriqc.sh file, you can type the following into the terminal:

 ::

   cat $HOME/BIDS_tutorial/code/mriqc.sh

-Before running, change the container variable in the script to either *docker* or *singularity*, depending on which container you installed.
-To run the script type the following into the terminal, line by line:
+**Before running, change the container variable in the script to either *docker* or *singularity*, depending on which container you installed.** To run the script type the following into the terminal, line by line:

 ::

   bash
   source $HOME/BIDS_tutorial/code/mriqc.sh

-MRIQC will take awhile to run to completion (**approximately 40 min**), so you can leave the terminal window aside until then.
+MRIQC will take a little awhile to run to completion (**approximately 40 min**), so you can leave the terminal window aside until then.
 It's worth noting that the example MRIQC command is rather bare-bones; if you're interested in applying additional or different options to your MRIQC command, refer to them `here <https://mriqc.readthedocs.io/en/stable/running.html>`__.
 The time it takes MRIQC to finish is contingent on the size of your data, the amount of processing power you're feeding MRIQC, and the feature options selected, so running MRIQC on a different dataset with different options may result in a longer (or shorter) completition time.

 Assessing MRIQC QA Reports
 **************************